 On average, it takes about 10-30 minutes.
 In some rare cases this may take longer.
 All deposits must go through the standard approval process on the blockchain before being posted to your BookMaker account.

 Are there any fees for making a deposit?

 BookMaker does not charge any fees for depositing with Bitcoin.
-Your exchange site may charge a fee for buying Bitcoin.
-Whenever that happens, BookMaker will reimburse those fees on any deposit of $100 or more, just as long as you send a copy of the receipt within 24 hours from when you deposited.
+But your exchange site may charge a fee for buying Bitcoin.
+Whenever that happens, BookMaker will reimburse those fees on any deposit of $100 or more (up to a maximum of 15% of the deposited amount) just as long as you send a copy of the receipt within 24 hours from when you deposited.